 A few universal fixes to macOS 10.15 Catalina issues

-# 1. Quit and restart/reopen an app or a document that malfunctions — works for 80% of the issues
+- Quit and restart/reopen an app or a document that malfunctions — works for 80% of the issues.

-# 2. Restart your Mac and try logging in under a different user
+- Restart your Mac and try logging in under a different user.

-# 3. Check your Mac for hidden background apps and disable those
+- Check your Mac for hidden background apps and disable those.

 How to check your macOS Catalina for hidden processes

-There are many so-called daemons or Launch Agents that operate in the background on your Mac.
+Many so-called daemons or Launch Agents operate in the background on your Mac.
 They could be small applications, like Google Software Updater or a notifications scheduler, or in worst cases, advertising scripts.
-The best way to deal with them is to look underneath your macOS processes and disable anything even remotely suspicious.
+The best way to deal with them is to look underneath your macOS processes and disable anything suspicious.

-Find the Speed tool with 2 options Optimization and Maintenance
+- Find the Speed menu section with Optimization and Maintenance.

-Study your memory processes closely.
-Run the Launch Agents too see the background apps.
+- Study your memory processes closely.
+Run the Launch Agents to see the background apps.
 Additionally, click Heavy Consumers, and switch off any item you don’t need.

 That was our little take on common macOS 10.15 Catalina problems.
-Something tells us there’ll be lots of newly discovered headaches once Catalina is out of Beta.
+Something tells us there’ll be lots of newly discovered headaches.
 But If you feel you’ve had your share of incompatibilities and bugs, you can always go back and clean install macOS Mojave.